 Mesa Marcada, July 2016

-These are different victories in a life of some defeats and many struggles carved in his body – and in his soul.
 He lived the war in Bosnia when he was still a teenager, forced to carry arms instead of riding a bicycle or playing basketball, he had to defend old men and children when he was still a child himself.
 He found refuge in different parts of the former Yugoslavia until arriving at Belgrade – and until that trip that brought him to Portugal.

 He wanted to get away from everything: from that culture of war, but especially from the lack of future.
 He found motives as he traveled the world.
 And it was the world that made him the cook – the person – he is today.
 The defeats, the wars, made him stronger.
 And the difficulties made him appreciate the “little” things in life.
-The potatoes his mother cooked every day, when she had nothing else to put on the table…
+Like the potatoes his mother cooked every day, when she had nothing else to put on the table…